Dimension-Dependent Asymptotic Dynamics for Mean Curvature Flow with Robin Boundary Conditions: Introduction

 for some $h>0$.
-They proved that any solution starting at some initial data converges as $t\to \infty$ to the corresponding translating solution
+This problem and its high dimensional version, that is, the equation \eqref{mcf1} with the boundary condition \eqref{b3} given below, have been extensively studied in the last decades (cf. \cite{AW1, AW2, CW, Huisken1989, Guan, Mali, MWW} and references therein) from a geometrical point of view.
+On the other hand, these models can also be used to describe the motion of sharp interfaces in singular limit problems of the Allen-Cahn equation with certain boundary conditions (see \cite{Matano2008, Chen1992, Fei, NMHS} etc. for the derivation of the mean curvature flow \eqref{mcf1}, and see the appendix at the end of this paper for a formal derivation of the boundary conditions \eqref{b1} and \eqref{b3}).
+In 1993, Altschuler and Wu \cite{AW1} studied the problem \eqref{mcf2}-\eqref{b1} and proved that any solution starting at some initial data converges as $t\to \infty$ to the corresponding translating solution, that is, the translating Grim Reaper:

-where $ c(h)=\tan h$.
-Such a translating solution is called as a Grim Reaper.
+with $ c(h)=\arctan h$.
 In 2012, Chou and Wang \cite{CW} considered \eqref{mcf2} with Robin boundary conditions including the following cases:

 Among others, they proved that $u$ may tend to positive or negative infinity as $t\to\infty$.
-Furthermore, in 2021, we proved in \cite{LWY} that the global solution $u$ of \eqref{mcf2}-\eqref{b2} actually converges to the Grim Reaper in the sense that
+In 2021, Lou, Wang and Yuan proved in \cite{LWY} that the global solution $u$ of \eqref{mcf2}-\eqref{b2} actually converges to the Grim Reaper in the sense that

-in $C^{2,1}_{loc}([0,1)\times \R)$ topology.
+in $C^{2,1}_{loc}((-1,1)\times \R)$ topology.
 Generally, the {\it uniform-in-time gradient estimates} are crucial in the study of the convergence of such flows.
 Such estimates are possible for the problem \eqref{mcf2}-\eqref{b1} (cf. \cite{AW1}).
 However, due to the Robin boundary condition in \eqref{b2}, it is impossible to give the uniform gradient estimates on the whole interval $[-1,1]$ for the problem \eqref{mcf2}-\eqref{b2}.
-Nevertheless, by using the zero number argument we successfully obtained {\it uniform-in-time interior gradient estimates} in \cite{LWY}, which still guarantees the convergence of $u$ to the Grim Reaper as in \eqref{to-GR}.
+Nevertheless, by using the zero number argument the authors successfully obtained {\it uniform-in-time interior gradient estimates} in \cite{LWY}, which still guarantees the convergence of $u$ to the Grim Reaper as in \eqref{to-GR}.

-In higher dimension space, $\Omega\subset\R^N$ for $N\geq 2$, the equation \eqref{mcf1} is generally equipped with Neumann boundary condition
+In higher dimension space, $\Omega\subset\R^N$ for $N\geqslant 2$, the equation \eqref{mcf1} is generally equipped with Neumann boundary condition